ZacharyTa/Best-Quality-Warehouse-Inventory-Website-Management-v2/README.md

 ===============================

 =========Purpose===============
-> Update the existing product's price and inStock Status on Best Quality Furniture's website
+- Update the existing product's price and inStock Status on Best Quality Furniture's website using MSAccess
-- Match Product Names in Exported Accuterm's CSV file to the Website's Exported Inventory CSV file and transfer its Price, inStock Status (Based on how much is in stock and its status(discontinuing vs continuing)
+> Match Product Names in Exported Accuterm's CSV file to the Website's Exported Inventory CSV file and update its Price and inStock Status (Based on how much is in stock and its status(discontinuing vs continuing)

-> Generate List of Products to Delete off Website
+> Generate List of Products to Delete off Website using MSAccess
 - Find products that are discontinuing and no longer in stock.
 Match these Product Names in Exported Accuterm's CSV file to Website's Exported Inventory CSV file and generate CSV file "Items To Delete off Website.csv".

-> Generate List of Products to Add onto Website
+- Generate List of Products to Add onto Website using MSAccess
-- Find products that are on Accuterm and either: Continuing or Discontinuing(Only if in Stock).
+> Find products that are on Accuterm and either: Continuing or Discontinuing(Only if in Stock).
 Match these Product Names in Exported Accuterm's CSV file to Website's Exported Inventory CSV file and generate CSV file "Items To Add onto Website.csv", if match isn't found.
 - (NOTE: Some items may be added here because of incorrect names on the website's end)